-Stages of childhood ependymoma
+Stages and tumor grades of childhood ependymoma

 Staging is the process of learning the extent of the cancer in the body and is often used to help plan treatment and make a prognosis.

-There is no staging system used for childhood ependymoma, but it is given a grade.
+There is no staging system used for childhood ependymoma, but it is given a tumor grade.
 Tumor grading is based on the World Health Organization (WHO) criteria.